ludstuen90/property_project_ohio/README.md

 (This is because this project uses a <a href="https://github.com/scrapy-plugins/scrapy-splash">Scrapy plugin of Splash</a> to scrape some data)

+# Running the application
+- In order to scrape some counties, such as Warren, an instance of Splash must be running.
+This can easily be accomplished through the command `docker run -p 8050:8050 scrapinghub/splash`
+<a href="https://github.com/scrapy-plugins/scrapy-splash">More info here</a>

 # Environment Variables
 The following environment variables are required: